Pamela's ArtPrize Nine (2017) Installation

 Special thanks to PlexiCase Incorporated, Moonlight Graphics, creative project manager Marijo Heemstra, Calvin College intern Melissa Burgess, and volunteer coordinator Jan VanderWal for their valuable contributions to Let Go.

-I know that many of you want to help fund my healing art and future exhibits to continue the message of keeping hope alive.
+I know that many of you want to help continue the message of keeping hope and healing alive.
 Funds can be donated through the Healing in Arts web site.

 Since 2009, ArtPrize is the world's largest open art competition.
 This 19-day event in Grand Rapids, Michigan draws more than 500,000 visitors with around 1500 participating artists.
 This unique event involves local and international artists, art, and active community participation.
 Veteran ArtPrize artist and facilitator Pamela Alderman is known for creating a new kind of artist/viewer work that invites audience collaboration.
 Her work lets others speak and respond.
 In 2015, her work, Hometown Hero, was voted into the Top 20 and finished 3rd Place for Time-Based exhibits.